CommunityToolkit/Windows/components/Primitives/samples/SwitchPresenter.md

 > [!SAMPLE SwitchPresenterValueSample]

-`SwitchPresenter` can also be used as a replacement for the deprecated `Loading` control:
+`SwitchPresenter` can also be used as a replacement for the deprecated `Loading` control.
+This provides more fine-grained control over animations and content within each state:

 > [!SAMPLE SwitchPresenterLoaderSample]